jasonwei20/jasonwei20.github.io/_pages/about.md

 Hi.
 My name is Jason.
 I'm a third-year computer science major at Dartmouth College, interested in deep learning and computer vision.
 My advisor is <a href="https://www.hassanpourlab.com/" style="color:navy" target="_blank">Saeed Hassanpour</a>.

-Since December 2018, I have been spliting my time between Hassanpour Lab and the AI Research Team at Protago Labs, a startup in Tysons Corner, VA.
+Since December 2018, I have been spliting my time between Hassanpour Lab and the AI Research Team at Protago Labs, a startup based in Tysons Corner, VA.

 ------
 My timeline: